 The Drug Abuse Education Course is available in every BOP institution.
 If you are required to complete the course, your name will automatically be placed on the waiting list for the course.
 When it is time for you to complete the course, Psychology Services staff will contact you.
-If you would like to enroll in the course, but are not required to participate, you may submit an Inmate Request to Staff in order to place your name on the waiting list for the course.
+If you would like to enroll in the course, but are not required to participate, you may submit an Inmate Request to a Staff Member (a "Cop-Out") in order to place your name on the waiting list for the course.